-This material is a part of the training content for the syllabus "Management and Entrepreneurship in Cultural and Creative Industries" for BA and MA students in business and economics (B&E) containing 10 themes in total.
+This material is a part of the training content for the syllabus "Management and Entrepreneurship in Cultural and Creative Industries" for BA and MA students in arts and humanities (B&E) containing 10 themes in total.
 It has been developed within the Erasmus+Strategic Partnership "FENICE - Fostering Entrepreneurship and Innovation in Cultural and Creative Industries through Interdisciplinary Education".